lake-wg/grease/draft-ietf-lake-edhoc-grease.md

 * Add the selected GREASE label with a value of the selected length, filled with random bytes.

+Running EDHOC already requires the presence of a cryptographically secure random number generator.
+Implementers can use that same source here to avoid any privacy implications from insufficiently initialized faster sources of randomness.

 ## Use of GREASE EAD items by message recipients

 A party receiving a GREASE EAD item MUST NOT alter its behavior